andrewhowdencom/website/site/content/post/getting-magento-1.9-up-on-kubernetes.rst

 .. container:: tip info

-  What if you have more then one instance of an application (replica)?
-  Kubernetes will route all of them, load balancing between them in a round robin.
+  If you have more then one replica (indicated earlier by the `replicas` node in `50-cache.dep.yml`) then Kubernetes will load balance to each of them with a simple round-robin load balancer.

 Now we have the two Kubernetes definitions: